SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
-            text: 'We''ll post details about Maker Market vendors here as participants are confirmed.'
+            text: 'We''ll have more to share soon about makers at the market.'
       -
         type: paragraph
     type: content